 In collaboration with researchers from the Japanese University of Tohoku, we measured the effect of the magnetic field on the superconductivity of UBe13 at very low temperatures and under very high applied pressure, up to 6 GPa - 60000 bar (Figure).
 We have discovered that the phase diagram evolves strongly with the pressure, and that the superconductivity resists even better to the magnetic field at the highest pressures!
 All these results are perfectly explained by a very particular model of superconductivity.
 It is a superconductivity "triplet" (called "p-wave"), in which the electrons of the pair can also have parallel spins.
 The final superconducting state would actually be a mixture of two distinct types of superconductivity (or order parameters) whose respective weights are modulated by the magnetic field and the pressure.
 This makes UBe13 one of the most exotic superconductors, ideal candidate for the "topological" superconductivity currently very much sought after in the context of quantum information.

-Thesis presented October 26, 2010 by Elena Hassinger.
+Thesis presented September 15, 2022 by Cécile Yu.
 PhD thesis available as a pdf file.